 3. We will continue to see acute gynecologic problems in the office as appropriate.

-4. We will be begin to see appropriate patients in the office for routine annual exams and screening imaging studies, such as mammography.
+4. We are now seeing appropriate patients in the office for routine annual exams and screening imaging studies, such as mammography.

 5. We are offering Telehealth appointments with all Physicians and Nurse Practitioners.

 6. We will be screening all patients entering the office regarding recent travel as well as physical symptoms concerning for COVID-19 exposure or infection.